 - Can I watch YES Network on Amazon Prime?

 - Can I subscribe to just YES Network?

 - Why can’t I stream YES Network on Hulu, fuboTV or YouTube TV?

 How to Stream YES Network on Roku and Fire TV

 YES Network is a regional sports network that used to be pretty common among live TV streaming services.

 Now, DIRECTV STREAM is the only option for watching New York Yankees, Brooklyn Nets, New York City FC, or New York Liberty games without a cable or satellite provider.

-The Choice plan, which carries 90+ channels, is $84.99 per month.
+The Choice plan, which carries 90+ channels, is $89.99 per month.
 YES Network is available throughout New York, New Jersey, Connecticut and parts of Pennsylvania.

 DIRECTV STREAM still has one advantage over paying for DIRECTV, Cox or Spectrum.

+There are no additional regional sports fees.
 And you don’t need to pay for a cable box.